Drug information provided by: Micromedex

 It is very important that your doctor check your progress at regular visits for any unwanted effects or problems that may be caused by this medicine.

 This medicine may also cause birth defects if the father is using it when his sexual partner becomes pregnant.
-Male patients (including those who had a vasectomy) should use condoms and spermicides as forms of birth control during sexual intercourse while taking vismodegib and for at least 2 months after the last dose of this medicine.
+Male patients (including those who had a vasectomy) should use condoms and spermicides as forms of birth control during sexual intercourse while taking vismodegib and for 3 months after the last dose of this medicine.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal or vitamin supplements.